 What internship opportunities are available?

-There are opportunities available with the Technology Commercialization team (life sciences and physical sciences), Corporate Collaborations (life sciences and physical sciences), and the Coulter Translational Research Partnership Program.
+There are opportunities available with the Technology Commercialization team (life sciences and physical sciences) and Corporate Collaborations (life sciences and physical sciences).
 Note: legal externships are a separate program and those positions can be applied for here.